kzak/dgplvm/README.md

 ## Requirement
 - Python 3.9
-- Other packages are listed in [requirements.txt](https://github.com/kzak/dgplvm/requirements.txt) .
+- Other packages are listed in "requirements.txt"

 ## Installation